habedi/PracticalMachineLearning/README.md

 * [ScalaNLP](http://www.scalanlp.org/): A numerical computation and Data Mining library suite written in Scala, with an emphasis on NLP
 * [Vegas](https://www.vegas-viz.org/): A very flexible declarative data visualization library in Scala that works with Apache Spark right out of the box
 * [DeepLearning.scala](https://deeplearning.thoughtworks.school/): A simple Scala library for creating complex artificial neural networks by ThoughtWorks
-* [XAPIAN](https://xapian.org/): An opensource search engine library with bindings to be used in many highlevel programming languages, for example Python, Java, and Lua!
+* [XAPIAN](https://xapian.org/): An opensource search engine library with bindings to be used in many high-level programming languages, for example Python, Java, and Lua!
 * [DataMelt](https://jwork.org/dmelt/): "DataMelt is a free software for numeric computation, mathematics, statistics, symbolic calculations, data analysis and data visualization" - DataMelt's website
-* [Luna](https://luna-lang.org/): A functioal programming language to create data processing friendly programs in a WYSIWYG way
+* [Luna](https://luna-lang.org/): A functional programming language to create data processing friendly programs in a WYSIWYG way
-* [NetLogo](https://ccl.northwestern.edu/netlogo/): A computational multi-agent development and simulation enviroment, very cool tool for investigating complex phenomena via implementing simple computational rules for agents!
+* [NetLogo](https://ccl.northwestern.edu/netlogo/): A computational multi-agent development and simulation environment, very cool tool for investigating complex phenomena via implementing simple computational rules for agents!
-* [LabPlot](https://labplot.kde.org/): LabPlot is a lovely application for data analysis and ploting, it is part of [KDE Project!](https://kde.org/)
+* [LabPlot](https://labplot.kde.org/): LabPlot is a lovely application for data analysis and plotting, it is part of [KDE Project!](https://kde.org/)
 * [Meta Toolkit](https://meta-toolkit.org/): A fast software toolkit implementing many useful ML algorithms, it is written in C++
 * [Record Linkage Tools](https://github.com/J535D165/data-matching-software): A collection of useful resources for record deduplication and linkage
 * [Gunrock](https://github.com/gunrock/gunrock): A GPU based graph analytics and processing library, it works with CUDA